capecodcommission/cape-cod-coastal-planner/README.md

 # Log in to Azure
 az login

-# Log in to Azure Container Registry ccccontainers
+# Log in to Azure Container Registry (ACR) ccccontainers
 az acr login -n ccccontainers

 # Build local images from Dockerfile directories and tag with ACR login server name